Modern Myth Articles

 The Original Star of Dawn

-Let me begin by stating that the paper I am about to read is a shortened version of a much longer paper, titled "Morning Star," which is to be published in AEON at a future date.
+Let me begin by stating that this paper is a shortened version of a much longer paper, titled "Morning Star," which is to be published in AEON at a future date.
 Having said as much, I wish only to add that, obviously, there is a substantial amount of information concerning the subject of my paper that will not here be gone into.
 Even so, what I shall be able to divulge in the short half hour allotted me should be of adequate interest and while the evidence I shall present cannot be considered to be complete, it should be sufficient as a foundation on which the longer paper will be based.

 The Star of Dawn is merely a different designation for that celestial object which has gone down in the mytho-historical records of various ancient nations as the Morning Star, which entity is usually identified as the planet Venus.
 The impetus behind my research into this most fascinating subject was supplied by a paper written by Moe Mandelkehr in which he asserted that the mythological Morning Star was not originally the planet Venus.
 And this bears on an old dispute because, unfortunately, it has long been the habit of modern mythologists to identify the mythological Morning Star of various ancient nations as the planet Venus.
 This is because, in its periodical heliacal risings, Venus appears as a bright star shining at dawn before the rising of the Sun.
 It is often forgotten that: (a) the mytho-historical record speaks of more than one Morning Star and (b) Venus is not the only heliacal riser.